Civic Platform: Establishment

+First elections
-In the 2001 general election the party secured 12.6% of the vote and 65 deputies in the Sejm, making it the largest opposition party to the government led by the Democratic Left Alliance (SLD).

-In the 2002 local elections PO stood together with Law and Justice in 15 voivodeships (in 14 as POPiS, in Podkarpacie with another centre-right political parties).
+In the 2001 general election, the party secured 12.6% of the vote and 65 deputies in the Sejm, making it the largest opposition party to the government led by the Democratic Left Alliance (SLD).
+In the 2002 local elections, PO stood together with Law and Justice in 15 voivodeships (in 14 as POPiS, in Podkarpacie with another centre-right political parties).
 They stood separately only in Mazovia.

+The POPiS coalition won 12% of the popular vote nationally, which was well below the expectations.
+Ludwik Dorn, the chairman of the PiS parliamentary club at the time, remarked: "Together, we gained as much as the PO itself collected a year earlier."
+This marked the point at which PO and PiS, until now ideological and political allies, started to grow apart.
+The leadership of PiS decided that it had to distance itself from PO and change its ideology in order to increase its popular support.

 In 2005, PO led all opinion polls with 26% to 30% of public support.
 However, in the 2005 general election, in which it was led by Jan Rokita, PO polled only 24.1% and unexpectedly came second to the 27% garnered by Law and Justice (PiS).
-A centre-right coalition of PO and PiS (nicknamed:PO-PiS) was deemed most likely to form a government after the election.
+A centre-right coalition of PO and PiS (nicknamed POPiS) was deemed most likely to form a government after the election.
 Yet the putative coalition parties had a falling out in the wake of the fiercely contested Polish presidential election of 2005.

+In the 2005 elections, PiS attacked PO by campaigning on a difference between "liberal Poland" and its "social Poland".
+The former was marked by economic liberalism, austerity, deregulation and "serving the rich".
+In contrast, Law and Justice stressed its "social" character, pledging policies that would help the poor.
+The party attacked Civic Platform's flat tax proposal and advocated a much more active role of the state in the economy.
+Law and Justice also made "an offer to the left", stressing its economically left-wing policies.

-Lech Kaczyński (PiS) won the second round of the presidential election on 23 October 2005 with 54% of the vote, ahead of Tusk, the PO candidate.
-Due to the demands of PiS for control of all the armed ministries (the Defence Ministry, the Ministry of the Interior and the Ministry of Foreign Affairs) and the office of the Prime Minister, PO and PiS were unable to form a coalition.
+Ultimately, Lech Kaczyński (PiS) won the second round of the presidential election on 23 October 2005 with 54% of the vote, ahead of Tusk, the PO candidate.
+Due to the demands of PiS for control of all the armed ministries (the Defence Ministry, the Ministry of the Interior and the Ministry of Foreign Affairs) and the office of the prime minister, PO and PiS were unable to form a coalition.
 Instead, PiS formed a coalition government with the support of the League of Polish Families (LPR) and Self-Defense of the Republic of Poland (SRP).
 PO became the opposition to this PiS-led coalition government.